ronniedroid/grain-lang.org/src/guide/lists.md

 title: Lists and Libraries
 ---

-Arguably the most important data structure in Grain, lists allow us work with ordered collections of data.
+Arguably the most important data structure in Grain, lists allow us to work with ordered collections of data.

 ## Creating Lists